point97/p97-angular-components/README.md

 ### Available in version v0.5

 * **map**
+This may change to a form type since we want the map to be fullscreen and the we will most likly ask a series of questions for the locations mapped.

   `options`
   * layers - [Array] a list of map layers to user.
   * cache_tiles: [Boolean]